matijaSos/matijasos.github.io/_posts/2020-08-22-haskell-type-lvl-programming-intro-2.md

 `Succ` stands for *Successor*.
 We can see that since `Succ` is a parametrized type constructor we can actually from it create infinite amount of types and that solves our problem.
-This works, but as in a previous example it would be better to use `DataKinds` so we have kind safety (otherwise somebody can write nonsense such as `Succ Bool` and it would be a valid term):
+This works, but as in a previous example it would be better to use `DataKinds` so we have kind safety (otherwise somebody could write nonsense such as `Succ Bool` and it would be a valid term):

 {% highlight haskell %}
 {-# LANGUAGE DataKinds #-}